 - Green - buy volume of a specific price level in a range, Red - sell volume.
 Green + Red = Total volume of a price level in a range

 There's no native support for vertical histograms in Pinescript (with price axis as base)

 Basically, there are 4 ways to plot a series of horizontal bars stacked on top of each other:

 1. plotshape style labeldown (ver 0 prototype discarded)

 - you can have a set of fixed width/height text labels consisting of a series of underscores and moving dynamically as levels.
 Level offset controls visible length.

-- you can move levels and scale the base width of the histogram dynamically
+- you can move levels and scale the base width of the volume profile histogram dynamically

 - you can calculate the highest/lowest range values automatically. max_level/min_level inputs are optional

-- you can't fill the gaps between levels/adjust/extend width, height - this results in a half baked and looks ugly
+- you can't fill the gaps between levels/adjust/extend width, height - this results in a half baked volume profile and looks ugly

 - fixed text level height doesn't adjust and looks bad on a log scale